Steer Away From Mode Collisions: Improving Composition In Diffusion Models¶

 Loss & Training¶

 This is a training-free method.
-It is built on SDXL with 50-step DDIM sampling and guidance scale \(\lambda = 5.0\).
-Corrections are applied in the first 20% of steps: the resampler is used for the first 3 steps and the corrector for subsequent steps. \(\beta = 0.8\).
+Based on SDXL with 50-step DDIM sampling, guidance scale \(\lambda=5.0\).
+Correction is applied in the first 20% of steps, with the first 3 steps using the resampler and subsequent steps using the corrector. \(\beta=0.8\).

 Key Experimental Results¶